 C. Decisional roles:

-- Problem Handler: The manager at many occasions appears as a problem handler i,e, handling problems such as strike, blockage, power failure, etc. Here communication is the influencing factor.
+2. Problem Handler: The manager on many occasions appears as a problem handler i,e, handling problems such as strike, blockage, power failure, etc. Here communication is the influencing factor.

 Other than the above roles, communication also directly relates to each of the following functions:

-- Organizational Development: It is concerned with changing beliefs, attitudes, values, behaviors, expectations, Structures and practices so that the Organization can become familiar with new and advanced technology.
+4. Organizational Development: It is concerned with changing beliefs, attitudes, values, behaviors, expectations, Structures, and practices so that the Organization can become familiar with new and advanced technology.
 Bringing about these changes is only possible through well-organized communication.